-5 The System Architecture
+5 The system architecture

 Figure 4 illustrates the system's overall architecture that came out following the aforementioned approach to accessibility.
-The overall system consists of:
+The overall system consists of the following:

-- the accessibility enabled authoring tool (developer21), which allows content providers to easily author a diversity of multimedia resources supporting a MPEG-21 compliant metadata model; - the user interface (itvSimu), which is the component through which the end user will experience the services; - the expert (content recommendation) system, which uses an algorithm originally devised for clustering web documents [26], to classify digital items and user profiles based on their attributes and enable intelligent TV program recommendations; - the backend infrastructure, which consists of i) a persistence subsystem based on a native XML database where the digital content descriptor are located and ii) web services infrastructure for the communication between distributed subsystems.
+- the accessibility-enabled authoring tool (developer21), which allows content providers to easily author a diversity of multimedia resources supporting a MPEG-21 compliant metadata model; - the user interface (iTVSimu), which is the component through which the end user will experience the services; - the expert (content recommendation) system, which uses an algorithm originally devised for clustering Web documents [26] in order to classify digital items and user profiles based on their attributes, and enable intelligent TV program recommendations; - the backend infrastructure, which consists of (1) a persistence subsystem based on a native XML database where the digital content descriptor is located and (2) Web services infrastructure for the communication between distributed subsystems.